-Harisu, More Beautiful Than A Woman: LGBT In The Entertainment Industry
+Harisu, As Beautiful As Any Woman: LGBT In The Entertainment Industry

 After 5 years out of the music scene, Harisu has recently made her comeback with the mini-album The Queen.
 Marking exactly 11 years after her debut, Korea’s first transgender entertainer comes back with an electro-disco album consisting on three tracks.
 And Harisu is determined to make the title track, “Shopping Girl,” the next overly auto-tuned song of the summer.

 Harisu became famous in 2001, after her appearance in an infamous cosmetics commercial for the brand DoDo.
 She had done some small TV appearances as a boy before having the gender reassignment surgery in the late 1990’s.
 Contrary to the expected, the DoDo campaign, which had a special emphasis in her condition as a transsexual, was a huge success.
 She was immediately labeled as “more beautiful than a woman,” and within one year from her debut, she starred a television documentary about her life on KBS, got a leading role in the movie Yellow Hair 2, published her autobiography Eve from Adam, featured in a Turbo MV and even released her first album, Temptation.

 In 2004 she set up her own company, G&F Entertainment, and also that year she started her activities overseas, mainly in Taiwan, China and Malaysia, with dramas, advertisements, movies and albums in Mandarin.
 Harisu released five albums before going to a 5-year hiatus that she now breaks with the release of The Queen.